 The whole point of the site is to make sense of the many and varied conceptions of learning that are at play in education, and so it doesn’t make much sense to suggest that a singular definition is possible or especially useful.
 That said, it appears that there is at least one point of agreement across discourses we have researched – namely, that learning has something to do with change.
 Beyond that detail, all other matters – including such core issues as what changes and how it changes – are subject to very different, often incompatible interpretations.
 For the most part, these notions are framed with metaphors, which are more often implicit than explicit.
 The diversity of the metaphors used to characterize learning can be gleaned from the following: getting; encoding, connecting; construing; adapting; participating; expanding the possible; living.
 Each main entry on our map includes an analysis of principal metaphors for learners and learning at play in the discourse under consideration.

 Meanings of the word cognition are widely varied and dependent on who is using it to talk about what.
 In relation to “learning,” cognition is used in at least three distinct and sometimes-incompatible ways: Firstly, cognition is frequently used as a synonym to learning.
-Secondly, it is sometimes used to mean something like “thinking” – that is, as a process that is distinct from but a complement to learning.
+Secondly, it is sometimes used to mean something like “thinking” – that is, as a process that is distinct from but complementary to learning.
 Finally, sometimes cognition is used as a label for a grander category that includes learning along with other processes that are not typically associated with learning (e.g., maintaining chemical and hormonal balances in the brain).
-For the most part, we didn’t dwell on the matter since, across interpretations, cognition is consistently presented as necessarily associated with learning.
+For the most part, we don’t dwell on the matter since, across interpretations, cognition is consistently presented as necessarily associated with learning.
 However, when we encounter a discourse that uses the word cognition in a way that might be unexpected or misinterpreted, we flag it within the entry.